Enhanced N=8 Supersymmetry of ABJM Theory on R(8) and R(8)/Z(2): Roadmap and Key Ideas

 If the ABJM Lagrangian is SO(8) invariant, the identities (\ref{identitiesIntro}) should hold in some sense\footnote{The symmetry enhancement can not be seen in the classical Lagrangian where $k$ is just an overall factor multiplying the whole Lagrangian.
 But if we integrate out the gauge field then these identities will hold for levels $k=1,2$.} and we can express the ABJM Lagrangian in the manifestly SO(8) invariant form as a generalized trial BLG Lagrangian.
 We shall show that (\ref{identitiesIntro}) originate from the flatness condition of the gauge field strengths \bea \widetilde{F}_{\mu\nu}{}_b{}^a + \widetilde{F}_{\mu\nu}{}^a{}_b &=& 0. \eea and that the identities (\ref{identitiesIntro}) are all related to (\ref{fieldstrengthIntro}) by $\N=6$ supersymmetry.

-To show that there is $\N=8$ supersymmetry, it is not enough to just show that the Lagrangian can be written in an SO(8) invariant form.
-Indeed, we will find that we need a few more identities of a similar type in order to have closure of $\N=8$ supersymmetry variations on the ABJM equations of motion.
+Our final step is to discover two extra supersymmetries.
+We discover them and put together with the ${\cal N}=6$ supersymmetries in SO(8) covariant form.
+To show that they give $\N=8$ supersymmetry, it is not enough to just show that the Lagrangian can be written in an SO(8) invariant form.
+Indeed, we will find that we need a few more identities of a similar type in order to have closure of $\N=8$ supersymmetry transformations modulo the ABJM equations of motion, SO(8) rotation and gauge transformations.

 Incidentally, the above algebraic identities may be interpreted as constraining the matter fields\footnote{If we take the viewpoint that the (non-dynamical) gauge field is put on-shell and expressed as a composite field in terms of the matter fields.} $Z^A_a$'s.
 This may be an indication of the feature of the ABJM theory that the true degrees of freedom scales as $N^{3/2}$, not as $N^2$.